xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ###### Wrapping

 The loader supports layers wrapping any Vulkan object, including dispatchable objects.
-For commands that return object handles, each layer does not touch the value passed along the chain.
+For functions that return object handles, each layer does not touch the value passed down the call chain.
+This is because lower items may need to use the original value.
 However, when the value is returned from a lower-level layer (possibly the ICD), the layer saves the handle  and returns its own handle to the layer above it (possibly the application).
-When a layer receives a Vulkan command using something that it previously returned a handle for, the layer is required to unwrap the handle and pass along the saved handle to the layer below it.
-This means that the layer **must intercept every Vulkan command which uses the object in question**, and wrap or unwrap the object, as appropriate.
-This includes adding support for all extensions with commands using any object the layer wraps.
+When a layer receives a Vulkan function using something that it previously returned a handle for, the layer is required to unwrap the handle and pass along the saved handle to the layer below it.
+This means that the layer **must intercept every Vulkan function which uses the object in question**, and wrap or unwrap the object, as appropriate.
+This includes adding support for all extensions with functions using any object the layer wraps.

 Layers above the object wrapping layer will see the wrapped object.
 Layers